compass-alma-large-program/compass-data/datareduction/scripts/imager/README.md

 * `basename`: The name of the output UVFITS file without the `uvfits` file extension, and not leading path.
-By convention, it should be the name of the source name followed by a `-` and the name of the setting.
+By convention, it should be the name of the source name followed by a `-set` and the setting number.

 ### Writing a reduction script